CoolProp/CoolProp/Web/develop/buildbot.rst

   https://docs.docker.com/articles/dockerfile_best-practices/ for more good advice on this topic.

 You can find the generator script and the templates in ``dev/docker/``.
-Make sure to set the correct environment variables before you run a container, call it for example ``Dockerfile.slave.env.list``:

-    SLAVEDIR=slavedir
-    MASTERHOST=coolprop.dreamhosters.com:port
-    SLAVENAME=slavename
-    SLAVEPASSWORD=pass

-and then run the official coolprop buildbot configuration with

-    docker run --env-file ./Dockerfile.slave.env.list coolprop:slavepython
+The latest files hould be in the repository, but you can always generate them from the Python sources with ``python Dockerfile.generator.py``.